dslab-epfl/svshi/svshi/documentation/documentation.md

 Once each device is entered in ETS, the programmer configures them to achieve the wanted behaviour for the building.
 She creates a group address for each function (as explained in [Section 1.1.3](#113-Functionality-and-group-addresses)).

 Each device exposes _communication objects_ that are like IO ports for the device.
-Each communication object can be linked to one or more group addresses (only one is allowed for those which _read_ the telegrams, i.e. actuator, but more than one are allowed for those which _write_ telegrams, i.e. sensors).
+Each communication object can be linked to one or more group addresses.
 For example, a push button will at least expose a communication object "on/off state" that is like an output port connected to the bus that writes to the configured group address every time the state changes.
 The communication objects can be input, output or both.
 Devices also have settings that have to be modified in ETS.
 These settings can include parameters about the frequency at which updates are sent to the bus, whether or not the feedback should be sent (i.e., for an actuator sending its current state to the bus), complex settings about its behaviour, etc. These settings are, as explained by the domotic expert we met, the trickiest part about the configuration of a KNX installation.
 They are designed freely by the manufacturers, meaning that there is no uniformity across brands.
 Programmers must then learn how to configure each device by reading the documentation (also no uniformity there), which takes a lot of time.